 Coyote Springs, located on Museum of Northern Arizona grounds, is one of the last functioning springs in the San Francisco Peaks.
-With funding from the Coconino County Board of Supervisors, we will rehabilitate this spring to restore its ecological functionality.
+As a tributary to the Rio de Flag, itself a tributary to the Little Colorado River, Coyote Springs is a perennial water source with significant restoration potential.
+With funding from the Arizona Water Protection Fund Commission and the Coconino County Board of Supervisors, we will rehabilitate this spring to restore its ecological functionality.

-This will involve removal of an old, non-functional concrete tank that was installed decades ago at one of three sources.During rehabilitation efforts, we will preserve and protect an historic spring box located at the primary source.
-Trained SSI staff and volunteers will demolish the concrete tank manually, or if needed, use heavy machinery.
+This will involve removal of an old, non-functional concrete tank that was installed decades ago at one of three sources.During rehabilitation efforts, we will preserve and protect an historic spring box from 1935, located at the primary source.
+Trained SSI staff, Hopi Tribal youth, and volunteers will demolish the concrete tank manually, or if needed, use heavy machinery.

-Check back to see what other visitors we might photograph over the coming weeks.
-You can also donate to SSI to support this restoration effort.
+We will welcoming volunteers and donations to SSI to support this restoration effort.
 All contributions are tax deductible, and any amount will help.